bac7wj/contra/README.md

 1. __R/__: general r code for calculating statistics, integrated risk analysis, and correlation tests

-   1. __aces.R__: functions to calculate most difference in means and least difference in means statistics.
+   1. __contra.r__: functions to calculate most difference in means and least difference in means statistics.

    2. __candidate_stats_from_xlsx.R__: functions to import data for applied examples.